PiggyPiglet/GalactiBukkit/README.md

 [![demo](https://p1g.pw/gc/trickvideo.PNG)](https://p1g.pw/gc/rockets3.mp4)

 ### Commands
 Only debug commands are currently implemented.
 The rocket system doesn't have world changing yet, so use `/gc switch-world <world>` to switch world for now.
 The moon world is simply called `world`.

+### Premade world
+[Funnycube](https://funnycube.net) made me a platform & a dungeon (he also converted the rocket model into minecraft format), however I didn't get around to implementing these into the world generator in the deadline.
+If you'd like to see them, you can download the world [here](https://p1g.pw/gc/moonwithbuilds.7z).